aaronbembenek/making-formulog-fast/docs/README.md

 ### Exploring the Artifact

-- Layout
-- Where to find various modifications
+The artifact has the following layout:

+- `formulog/`: the Formulog source code
+    - `formulog/src/main/java/edu/harvard/seas/pl/formulog/codegen/`: the code for the compiler
+    - `formulog/src/main/java/edu/harvard/seas/pl/formulog/eval/EagerStratumEvaluator`: the implementation of eager evaluation in the Formulog interpreter
+- `souffle/`: our eager evaluation extension to Soufflé (see `souffle/README.md` for more details)
+- `lib/`: various libraries used during the experiments
+- `scripts/`: scripts for running the experiments and analyzing results
+- `results/`: the logs from the experiments we report on in the paper

-- Running an example Formulog program, interpreter and compiled, eager and non-eager
+XXX Running an example Formulog program, interpreter and compiled, eager and non-eager

 ## Step-by-Step Instructions (Phase 2)

 - Run experiment script
 - Run analysis script
 - What to expect

+To use Jupyter Notebook, need
+- notebook
+- matplotlib
+- pandas
+- seaborn

 ## Reusability Guide